About arc42

 -

-User Management: Support for user registration and persistent match history (statistics, games played, win/loss ratio).
+User Management: Support for user registration, authentication, and persistent player statistics such as games played, wins, losses, and score.

 -

-Bot Interaction: A documented API allowing bots to manage user data and play matches using the
+Bot Interaction: A documented API allowing external bots to request the next move through the

 1.2.
 Quality Goals